 Increasingly, I find myself doing more leadership team coaching.
-Here are 8 of the most pressing issues facing business owners who lead leadership teams today:

 - The high caliber managers who make up your team expect a lot from you, the CEO.
 You must win their emotional support.
 You “will have to be more competent, articulate, creative, inspirational, and more credible if you’re going to win the hearts and minds of your followers” [2000 Hooper and Potter] No stress there!